Rogue Cop

-Rogue Cop is a 1954 American film noir directed by Roy Rowland, based on the novel by William P. McGivern, and starring Robert Taylor, Janet Leigh, and George Raft.
+Rogue Cop is a 1954 American film noir directed by Roy Rowland.
+The film was based on the novel of the same name by William P. McGivern, and starred Robert Taylor, Janet Leigh, and George Raft.

 Plot

 Christopher Kelvaney is a crooked police officer who takes bribes and payoffs from criminals and other nefarious folk.
 His brother Eddie is a young member of the police force who is honest and loyal.

 In a penny arcade, a drug dealer is stabbed to death by a man who claims the territory for himself, and Eddie witnesses the murderer flee.
 Mob boss Dan Beaumonte gives orders to Kelvaney to buy his brother's silence.
 Eddie refuses, and Kelvaney is unable to persuade Eddie's sweetheart, nightclub singer Karen Stephenson, to change his mind.

 The ruthless Beaumonte brutally mistreats his moll Nancy Corlane, who then tries to help Kelvaney do what he has to do.
 Kelvaney exposes the fact that Karen was once a mobster's girlfriend in Miami.
 He gets her to admit that she's not in love with Eddie and is willing to let him go if it will save his life.